patrikja/AFPcourse/README.md

 Due to large interest the lectures have been moved to bigger rooms starting 2015-01-26 (study week 2).
-The resulting schedule looks a bit messy, but we will have lots of more air to breath.
+The resulting schedule looks a bit messy, but we will have lots of more air to breathe.

 [TimeEdit schedule](https://se.timeedit.net/web/chalmers/db1/public/ri1X50gQ9560YvQQ05Z6970Y0Zy6007311Y54Q785.html):